Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud: Analytical results

+The full expressions for the currents $\langle v \rangle_\mathrm{(a)}$ and $\langle v \rangle_\mathrm{(b)}$ for the setups defined by (\ref{eq:Upm:3D:a}) and (\ref{eq:Upm:3D:b}) for the $U^{(a)}$ and $U^{(b)}$ systems, respectively, are given in appendix \ref{sec:apen}.
+Interestingly, the expression for the special case $k_p = k_0$ { in system $U^{(a)}$} has extra terms, highlighted in blue (light grey) in (\ref{eq:3Dlin:a:per}), that cannot be obtained from the { more general quasiperiodic case ($k_p/k_0$ irrational)} in equation (\ref{eq:3Dlin:a:quasi}) just by simply taking the limit $k_p\rightarrow k_0$.

+Before commenting further on Eqs.~(\ref{eq:3Dlin:a:quasi})--(\ref{eq:3Dlin:a:per}) for the $U^{(a)}$ system, it is instructive to consider the analytic mode expansion for, say, the case of $U^{(b)}$, which has been qualitatively discussed previously in Refs.~\cite{gryn96,proc95}: Below we restrict ourselves to those terms that are {\cal O}($\epsilon_p$).

-where the force amplitudes $F_0=k_0U_0/2$ and $F_p=U_0\varepsilon_p k_p/2$.
+{where $\langle v \rangle^{(0)}$, given in Eq.~(\ref{eq:v0}), contains intrinsic terms not related to the probe}, and the force amplitudes are given by $F_0=k_0U_0/2$ and $F_p=U_0\varepsilon_p k_p/2$.
 Equation (\ref{eq:3Dlin:b}) is valid for an arbitrary $k_p$, including the periodic case $k_p=k_0$, which was validated numerically in Ref.~\cite{cubero22}.

+The expansion (\ref{eq:3Dlin:b}) provides a precise analytical decomposition into the current's contribution of each excited atomic wave.
+Despite its apparent complexity, when combined with a numerical calculation of the atomic wave amplitude, it is of great use to highlight the behavior of an individual atomic mode when a parameter is varied in the system, thus providing valuable physical insight, as it will be shown in the following section.

+From simple inspection, one can deduce from (\ref{eq:3Dlin:b}) that the current diverges when the common denominator, $m_a F_0 g_1 - 2 D_0 k_0$, vanishes, a phenomenon known as going into the regime of infinite density \cite{lutren13,cubero22}.
+On the other hand, the current contributions from all modes except $[1,0,1]$ are seen from (\ref{eq:3Dlin:b}) to vanish for specific values of the probe wavelength $k_p$ (the contribution of $[1,-2,1]$ at $k_p=2k_0$ and so on).

+Finally, we shall see in the following section, in Fig.~\ref{fig:sims5}, that the $[1,0,1]$ term in (\ref{eq:3Dlin:b}), traveling at the same speed as the probe perturbation, is the dominant Brillouin mode.

-Similar expressions are found for case (a), defined by Eq.~(\ref{eq:Upm:3D:a}), which are reported in the appendix.
-The main difference between the cases (a) and (b), defined by (\ref{eq:Upm:3D:a}) and (\ref{eq:Upm:3D:b}), respectively, is that case (a) provides different expressions for the generic case $k_p\ne k_0$ and the special case $k_p=k_0$.
-In the expansion for the periodic case $k_p=k_0$, reported in (\ref{eq:3Dlin:a:per}), there are more terms ---thus more atomic wave modes activated--- than in the quasiperiodic case where $k_p/k_0$ is an irrational ratio, reported in (\ref{eq:3Dlin:a:quasi}).
-These extra terms cannot be obtained from (\ref{eq:3Dlin:a:quasi}) after taking the limit $k_p\rightarrow k_0$.
+We may now compare the expansion in (\ref{eq:3Dlin:b}) for case (b) with the expansions in Eqs.~(\ref{eq:3Dlin:a:quasi})--(\ref{eq:3Dlin:a:per}) for case (a).
+We conclude that the main difference between the cases (a) and (b), defined by (\ref{eq:Upm:3D:a}) and (\ref{eq:Upm:3D:b}), respectively, is that case (a) provides different expressions for the generic case $k_p/k_0$ irrational and the special case $k_p=k_0$: In the expansion for the periodic case $k_p=k_0$, given in (\ref{eq:3Dlin:a:per}), there are more terms, highlighted in blue (light grey) in (\ref{eq:3Dlin:a:per}) ---thus more atomic wave modes activated--- than in the quasiperiodic case where $k_p/k_0$ is an irrational ratio, (\ref{eq:3Dlin:a:quasi}).